Why becoming a virtual assistant could be a good career move

 Business owners aren’t willing to pay high rates for low-skill work so you can expect a general virtual assistant to earn around $32,718 annually.

-Julie Stoian, who was once a general VA decided to specialize in digital marketing and now commands at least $180,000 per year.
+Julie Stoian once worked as a general VA.
+She decided to specialize in digital marketing.
+She now commands at least $180,000 per year.

-It’s clear that specialist skills add value to businesses and improve your prospects of getting hired (as fewer people will be vying for the jobs you want).
+Specialist skills add value to businesses.
+They also improve your prospects of getting hired.
+Fewer people will be vying for the jobs you want.

-Working remotely means you have to negotiate your rates as well as your time so that your work-life balance is not affected.
+Working remotely means you have to negotiate your rates.
+You also need to manage your time.
+This ensures that your work-life balance is not affected.
 Specialists come off as reliable because they’re able to deliver high-quality work with minimum supervision.

-They work when they want to and the client doesn’t interfere with their schedules, since they trust that they understood the brief and will execute it accordingly.
-Once you specialize, you’ll get the confidence to ask for what you’re worth.
+They work when they want to.
+The client doesn’t interfere with their schedules.
+They trust that they understood the brief and will execute it accordingly.
+Once you specialize, you’ll be confident to ask for your worth.

 Your unique skills will put you in demand and give you the power to negotiate better terms.
-The client will often oblige because they’re acutely aware that your expertise is hard to come by.
+The client will often oblige because they know your expertise is hard to come by.

 Demonstrating your expertise and how well you know your industry and customer needs will establish you as an authority.
-Before long, business owners will be clamoring for your prowess, which translates to higher demand for your services and higher rates.
+Before long, business owners will be seeking your prowess.
+This translates to higher demand for your services.
+You can also expect higher rates.

 Be more productive

-Specialists accomplish their to-dos faster and with fewer errors, so they’re inclined to have efficient work processes.
-Their well-developed skill set also eliminates the need for initial training so they’re hired and on-boarded fast.
+Specialists accomplish their tasks faster and with fewer errors, so they’re inclined to have efficient work processes.
+Their well-developed skill set also eliminates the need for initial training, so they’re hired and onboarded quickly.

-A general VA can often need their work corrected, which wastes time and team resources.
-Time wasted for a virtual assistant translates to loss of income.
-Tragic.
+A general VA often needs their work corrected, wasting time and team resources.
+Time wasted for a virtual assistant translates to loss of income, which is tragic.

 How to become a specialist VA